 Visual cues trigger behavior.
 Placing running shoes by the door, keeping resistance bands on your desk, or displaying fitness quotes where you see them regularly keeps exercise top of mind and reduces the mental effort required to start.

 Create a dedicated workout space if possible.
-This might be a full home gym, a cleared corner of a room with a yoga mat, or even just a designated outdoor location.
+This can be a full home gym, a cleared corner of a room with a yoga mat, or even just a designated outdoor location.
 Having a specific place associated with exercise strengthens the habit through environmental association.

 Strategy 10: Celebrate Small Wins